magemojo/migration_script/README.md

 # migration_script
 For migrating Magento sites via SSH to Stratus.

 Requires rsync and mysqldump on the remote host to work.

 # Notes
 You do not need to flush the local (Stratus) db or filesystem, the script should take care of it.

+This is a pull-based tool.
+Clone it to the DESTINATION server/host where everything will be copied TOO (usually the new/fresh/target instance).

 The variable names in init.sh that you need to edit are very self-descriptive (remote, local, etc):